Leukocyte immunoglobulin-like receptors: Biological Functions and Immune Modulation

+These regulatory mechanisms ensure immune responses remain specific yet nonpathogenic.

 A subset of LILR recognise MHC class I (also known as HLA class I in humans).
 The LILR family is a cluster of paired receptors with both activating and inhibitory functions.
 Of these, the inhibitory receptors LILRB1 and LILRB2 show a broad specificity for classical and non-classical MHC alleles with preferential binding to b2m-associated complexes.
 In contrast, the activating receptors LILRA1 and LILRA3 prefer b2m-independent free heavy chains of MHC class I, and in particular HLA-C alleles.